Online and Blended Learning

 NEW ONLINE LEARNING INITIATIVES

-We are proud to announce two new partnerships in online learning that will enable Northwestern to offer exceptional online courses.
+Two recent partnerships in online learning will enable Northwestern to offer exceptional online courses.
 Partnerships with Coursera and Semester Online (SON) will help us lead the way in shaping the landscape of online higher education.
 We are offering Massive Open Online Courses (MOOCs) through Coursera and for-credit, undergraduate courses taught in small sections through SON.

 What are the main differences between Semester Online courses and MOOCs?